 NB The 220 Hour course is the same plus a teaching practice.

 Duration of the Course

 The length of time it takes to complete the course depends on your other commitments.
 There are approximately 180 hours of work involved in the course.
-As a general guideline most students complete the course within 4 – 7 months, however if you require more time this is not a problem.
+You have 6 months to complete.
+As a general guideline most students complete the course within 4 – 6 months, however if you require more time this is not a problem.
+You can arrange an extended time period with us.
+This must be arranged before the 6 months expires.
 If you are in a hurry, for example due to an overseas deadline, inform your tutor who will guide you through the course and enable you to complete it more quickly.
 There are no set start dates.

 Award of Certificate